nus-cs2030s/2324-s2/docs/07-static-field.md

 # Unit 7: Class Fields

+!!! abstract "Learning Objectives"

     After this unit, students should:

-- understand the difference between instance fields and class fields
+    - understand the difference between instance fields and class fields.
-- understand the meaning of keywords `final` and `static` in the context of a field
+    - understand the meaning of keywords `final` and `static` in the context of a field.
-- be able to define and use a class field
+    - be able to define and use a class field.
-- be able to use `import` to access classes from the Java standard libraries
+    - be able to use `import` to access classes from the Java standard libraries.

 ## Class Fields